Mantodkaz/pipekv-streamnode/README.md

 ---

 ## Why This Project?
-was created to explore real-time video delivery using Pipe KV.
-This artifact shows how PoPs can function as uploaders and egress routers.
+This project explores real-time video delivery via Pipe KV, showing how PoP nodes can act both as uploaders and content routers.

 ## Author